When it comes to link building for SEO, measuring results can be nebulous.

 You’re likely reading this guide because your link building campaign isn’t getting you the results you wanted (or maybe you just want to ensure you don’t make any of the mistakes that commonly cause poor results).
 I’ve covered many different potential issues on this list, but most of them can be categorized into one of the following broad categories:

-Emphasizing quantity over quality.
+- Emphasizing quantity over quality.
+It’s not about how many links you are able to attract.
+It’s more about how good those backlinks are.
 That said, you can’t invest in heavy frequency or rapid expansion and expect to see the best results.
-Quality is far more important than quantity, and you have to work hard to ensure your content, link placement, and publisher relationships remain as strong as possible.
+High quality backlinks are far more important than quantity, and you have to work hard to ensure your content, link placement, and publisher relationships remain as strong as possible.

-Failing to measure and adjust.
+- Failing to measure and adjust.
 This is crucial.
 You need to be able to measure your results so you can understand how your individual efforts add up—and figure out what you need to adjust in the future.
 Without this information, you won’t be able to conclude whether or not your campaign is working—and if it isn’t, you’ll never figure out how to correct it.
-For help, see The Ultimate Guide to Measuring and Analyzing ROI On Your Content Marketing Campaign.

 If you’re still struggling to get your link building campaign in order, you may be in need of some outside direction.
 For a free consultation on your efforts thus far, and a recommendation of where to go next, be sure to contact us today!